w3c/did-wg/WorkMode/index.md

 The [Charter](https://www.w3.org{{ site.charter }}) and the
 [W3C Process Document](https://www.w3.org/Consortium/Process/) are the
-final arbiters of any process question, however the Working Group has adopted some complimentary, additional processes to aid in its productivity.
+final arbiters of any process question; however, the Working Group has adopted some complimentary, additional processes to aid in its productivity.

 * Adoption of [guiding technical principles](guiding_principles) towards